Pediatric musculoskeletal radiologist in India – Challenges and opportunities

-How to cite this article: Hegde G, Giliyaru S, Hegde P, Botchu R. Pediatric Musculoskeletal Radiologist in India – Challenges and Opportunities.
-Indian J Musculoskelet Radiol, doi: 10.25259/IJMSR_67_2020
+How to cite this article: Hegde G, Giliyaru S, Hegde P, Botchu R. Pediatric musculoskeletal radiologist in India – Challenges and opportunities.
+Indian J Musculoskelet Radiol 2021;3:144-6.

 Pediatric musculoskeletal (MSK) radiology is a relatively under developed superspeciality in India.
 It encompasses many different entities such as bone tumors, congenital bone dysplasias, endocrine and metabolic bone disorders, and trauma.
 We conducted a survey of Indian pediatricians and radiologists to assess to ascertain their view regarding the role of pediatric MSK radiologist.
 In this article, we discuss the challenges, opportunities, and importance of pediatric MSK radiologist in India.